resend/resend-examples/with-attachments-content/readme.md

 # Resend with attachments

-This example show how to send Resend emails with attachments.
+This example show how to send Resend emails with attachments using Buffer content.

 ## How to run